Amr789/clothing-segmentation/README.md

 ├── LICENSE                  # MIT License
 ├── main.py                  # CLI Entry point (Train/Predict)
 ├── README.md                # Project documentation
-└── requirements.txt         # Python dependencies
+├── Test.jpg                # Image that can be used to test the model └── requirements.txt         # Python dependencies
 ```